kairos-io/hadron/docs/content/docs/architecture/boot.md

 ## Integration with Kairos

-When used with [Kairos](https://kairos.io), both bootloaders gain additional capabilities:
+When used with [Kairos](https://kairos.io), both boot modes gain additional capabilities:

 - **A/B partition management**: Automatic partition switching for upgrades
 - **Boot assessment**: Automatic rollback on boot failure
 - **Image-based updates**: Seamless integration with container image updates
 - **Trusted boot workflows**: Full trusted boot chain with Kairos

-See the [Kairos documentation](https://kairos.io) for details on using Hadron bootloaders with Kairos lifecycle management.
+See the [Kairos documentation](https://kairos.io) for details on using Hadron boot modes with Kairos lifecycle management.

 ## See Also

 - [Core Components](/docs/architecture/core-components/) - Kernel and systemd details
-- [Build System](/docs/architecture/build-system/) - How bootloaders are built
+- [Build System](/docs/architecture/build-system/) - How boot modes are built
-- [Kairos](https://kairos.io) - Lifecycle management with Hadron bootloaders
+- [Kairos](https://kairos.io) - Lifecycle management with Hadron boot modes